green-coding-solutions/eco-ci-energy-estimation/README.md

   + `uses: green-coding-solutions/eco-ci-energy-estimation@main`
   + We do **not** recommend this as it might contain beta features.
 We recommend using the releases and tagged versions only

+## Restricted Environments
+If you are running in restricted environments, such as an enterprise with a heavily constrained network, you can tell Eco CI to not make any outbound requests.

+Set:
+- `send-data` to `false`
+    - Otherwise data will be sent to the API endpoint configured in `api-endpoint-add`
+- `co2-calculation-method` to `constant`
+    - Otherwise the IP will be resolved to a location

 ## Limitations / Compatibility
 - At the moment this will only work with linux based pipelines, mainly tested on ubuntu images.